WestPeakResearch/WestPeakWebsite/src/content/Home/report.md

 order: 2
 ---

-# Equity Research is...
+# Our Equity Research...

-Built on the quantitative analysis of financial statements and market trends, in combination with the qualitative consideration of competitive strengths and weaknesses, and how these factors impact valuation considerations.
+Investigates the valuation considerations of public equities, built on a balance of both the quantitative analysis of financial statements and market trends, as well as the qualitative consideration of competitive strengths and weaknesses.